Yu Huaying: Re-trial and appeals

+Yu Huaying (middle, with her back turned) attending her appeal hearing at the High People's Court of Guizhou Province on 28 November 2023.

 After she was sentenced to death, Yu Huaying filed an appeal in November 2023.
 On 8 January 2024, the High People's Court of Guizhou Province allowed Yu's appeal and ordered a re-trial, after finding that there were incomplete facts of Yu's criminal activities, which warranted a re-trial for the defendant before deciding if she should face capital punishment.

 On 11 October 2024, the re-trial of Yu began at the Guiyang Intermediate People's Court.
 This time, the number of charges against Yu increased after the authorities discovered the evidence of additional victims in Yu's child trafficking crimes, therefore bringing the initial count of 11 to 17 victims in total.
 A legal expert revealed that the re-trial was necessary to bring additional justice to the other six victims and their families after they were recently discovered and linked to Yu.

 On 25 October 2024, Yu was once again sentenced to death by the Guiyang Intermediate People's Court, and the court also stripped Yu of all political rights for life and ordered the confiscation of all her property.
 In explaining their reasons to reinstate the death sentence, the court highlighted the grave nature of Yu's crimes and their devastating impact on the victims' families—some of whom had died from depression or spent years searching for their missing children.
 The court emphasized that, in her pursuit of illegal profit, Yu was responsible for the separation of 12 families and the destruction of family bonds.
 The court quoted:

 "Yu Huaying's subjective malice is extremely deep, her criminal behavior is particularly heinous, and the consequences of her actions are severe, warranting harsh punishment.
 Although she confessed, this is insufficient to justify a lighter sentence."

 Meanwhile, Wang Jiawen, Yu's husband, pleaded guilty in September 2024 to charges of child trafficking and escape, was sentenced to 16 1/2 years' imprisonment on the same day when Yu was condemned to death row a second time.

 After the end of her re-trial, Yu once again appealed the death sentence.
 On 19 December 2024, the Guizhou Provincial High People's Court dismissed Yu's appeal against the death sentence.
 The High People's Court duly considered that Yu had engaged in unlawful trafficking of children for her own profit, and her actions had caused irreparable harm to the families of the abducted children – whether emotionally or physically – and violated the children's right to personal dignity and freedom.

 According to reports, this was Yu's final appeal, and the case was forwarded to the Supreme People's Court, the highest court in China, for additional review.